keithalpichi/slack-action/README.md

 ### `push1`

+> this template can only be used for "push" events

 A message with push event details provided in a two-column table.
 The link to the workflow run is provided in the "Run Number" cell.
 This template uses the following inputs:
 - status (required)- the status to put into the "Status" cell (see image below)
 - title - if provided, overrides the default title "Github Action"